National Rifle Association: Programs

 The National Rifle Association owns the National Firearms Museum in Fairfax County, Virginia, featuring exhibits on the evolution and history of firearms in America.
 In August 2013, the NRA National Sporting Arms Museum opened at an expansive Bass Pro Shops retail store in Springfield, Missouri.
 It displays almost 1,000 firearms, including historically significant firearms from the NRA and other collections.
 The NRA publishes a number of periodicals including American Rifleman and others.

 The NRA sponsors a range of programs about firearm safety for children and adults, including a program for school-age children, the NRA's "Eddie Eagle".
 The organization issues credentials and trains firearm instructors.

 In 1994, following disagreements between the NRA and athletes over control of the program of Olympic shooting sports, the US Olympic Committee recommended USA Shooting replace the NRA as the national governing body for Olympic shooting.
 The NRA dropped out just before the decision was announced, citing a lack of appreciation for their efforts.

-The NRA supports marksmanship training as well as hosting the National Rifle and Pistol Matches at Camp Perry, events which are described by the El Paso Times as the "world series of competitive shooting".
+The NRA supports marksmanship training as well as hosting the National Rifle and Pistol Matches at Camp Perry, events which are described by the El Paso Times as "America's world series of competitive shooting".

+In 2014 the NRA temporarily moved the National Smallbore Matches to Bristol, Indiana in advance of Camp Perry hosting the 2015 Palma Match (Long Range World Championships).
+In 2015 it was announced the change was permanent.
+The move drew criticism from shooters as the Bristol ranges lacked affordable accommodation, trade stands per Camp Perry's "Commercial Row", or even interest from the NRA - whose own publications had only reported on the Camp Perry matches.
+A fall in participant numbers led to the foundation of the American Smallbore Shooting Association in 2016 as an apolitical match organiser to address the NRA's perceived lack of interest in smallbore competition shooting.

 The National Rifle Association maintains ties with other organizations such as the Boy Scouts of America and 4-H and contributes to youth shooting programs.

 The NRA hosts annual meetings.
 The 2018 meeting was held on May 3 in Dallas, Texas.
 More than 800 exhibitors and 80,000 people attended the event, making it the largest in NRA history.
 President Donald Trump and Vice President Mike Pence addressed attendees.